 GEB 4230 Website Development for Business 40 hours, 4 credits

-This course teaches students the business strategies and techniques for website design and development.
-Key areas include usability studies, information architecture design, and working with information technology professionals to develop the website.
+In this course, students will become familiar with the technical knowledge of website development and publishing.
+Key areas include usability studies, information architecture design, and working with various technology tools to develop the website.